|

 - Unicode-compatible font(s) (Assistance: Step 2);

-and then you need to:
+and then (depending on which languages you want to display) you may need to:

 - configure your browser (Assistance: Step 3 and Assistance: Step 4).

 - What is Unicode?
-It is one of several systems (called encodings) that have been developed for to manage the display of characters on-screen, but it is the first system that can assign a unique number (code) to every character in each of the world's major languages.
+It is one of several systems (called encodings) that have been developed to manage the display of characters on-screen, but it is the first system that can assign a unique number (code) to every character in each of the world's major languages.
 (Other systems don't allow for enough characters and they also conflict with one another.
 That is, two encodings might use the same number for two different characters, or use different numbers for the same character.)
 Not all computer systems in current use are fully Unicode compatible.

 - Encoding: a system of assigning numbers to characters (i.e. letters, punctuation, and mathematical notations) so a computer knows which character to display.
 Hundreds of different systems (encodings) have been developed and used.
 Unicode is one of them.
 Here are examples of how encodings are specified in the head of an html page: